Skip to content

 Note:

-1. Special key: track_id (used for tracking features).
+1. Special key: track_id (used for tracking functionality).

-2. When users add custom tags via globalContext that conflict with SDK-owned tags, the SDK's tags will override user settings.
-It is recommended to prefix tag names with project abbreviations, e.g., df_tag_name.
-Use key values found in source code.
+2. When users add custom tags through globalContext that conflict with SDK-owned tags, the SDK's tags will override user settings.
+It is recommended to prefix tag names with an abbreviation of the project, such as df_tag_name.
+Project key values can be queried in source code.

 Log Configuration